Italy opens again amid hopes for real economic relaunch - WTMJ

 Associated Press

-After six months of rotating on-again, off-again closures, restaurants and bars, museums and cinemas, opened to the public in most of the country under a gradual reopening plan that is seen as too cautious for some, too hasty for others.
+After six months of rotating on-again, off-again closures, restaurants, bars, museums and cinemas opened to the public in most of the country under a gradual reopening plan that is seen as too cautious for some, too hasty for others.

 “It is illusory to think that you give a sign of opening, and you don’t see people around.
 Perfection doesn’t exist,’’ Milan Mayor Giuseppe Sala said Monday.
 “You also have to be a little tolerant, and also a little careful.”